kwinso/3byTimer/README.md

   npm run dist
 ```
 You can configure your build as you want, but I decided to keep things simple.
-Also you cant find documentation and guildes about how to build your ElectoronJS app here: https://www.electron.build/
+Also you can find the documentation and guides about how to build your ElectoronJS app here: https://www.electron.build/

 ## How to use it?